micro-lc/micro-lc/README.md

 [![micro-lc introduction][micro-lc-youtube-snap]][micro-lc-youtube-video]

+## Horizontal micro-frontend
+Are you interested in horizontal split micro-frontends?

+Take also a look at [micro-lc-element-omposer][micro-lc-element-composer]!

 # Getting Started

 The project is a monorepo built with [yarn workspaces][workspaces] and [lerna][lerna].
 All workspaces can be found under